-The 24 miles of the Boardman River Trail is complete and provides 7 miles of newly constructed single-track trail connecting Mayfield Pond Park to the North Country Trail.
+The 24 miles of the Boardman/Ottaway River Trail is complete and provides 7 miles of newly constructed single-track trail connecting Mayfield Pond Park to the North Country Trail.
 Additionally, we are thrilled to have recently completed trail between the Boardman River Nature Center and Cass Road.
-We are now focusing on improving the Boardman River Trail through Hoosier Valley to connect Mayfield Pond Park to Beitner Road.
+We are now focusing on improving the trail through Hoosier Valley to connect Mayfield Pond Park to Beitner Road.

 GPX file for GPS here